barrel-db/barrel-platform/README.md

 >
 >    $ JS_COMPILE=static make rel
 >
-> also you can ovveride the makefile variables `JSCFLAGS` and `JSLIBS` to link to a custom installation of spidermonkey.
+> also you can override the makefile variables `JSCFLAGS` and `JSLIBS` to link to a custom installation of spidermonkey.

 To build a compressed tar archive of a release build of project, run the